kiwiscanfly/angulartype-bugtracker/README.md

 # angulartype-bugtracker

-Angular typescript bug tracker with firebase back-end.
-Created as part of  [ Angular 2 & Typescript For Beginners on Devslopes](https://devslopes.com/course/589b9d53d211ad4ffa5cafdb)
+Angular Typescript bug tracker with a Firebase back-end.
+Created as part of  [ Angular 2 & Typescript For Beginners on Devslopes](https://devslopes.com/course/589b9d53d211ad4ffa5cafdb).

 ## License
 Provided as is, be nice. @ me if you find it useful ([@darylmilne](https://twitter.com/darylmilne)) :) Pull requests welcome